peem5kit5/Vonder-Test/README.md

 ---

-#  Know Issues (Unfinishes)
+#  Know Issues (Unfinishes) : 1 day remaining
 - Error log called sometimes in editor, SerializedObjectNotCreatableException: Object at index 0 is null This is believed to be related to Playable Director references not being properly assigned.
 - NPCs do not currently turn to face the player during dialogue sequences.

-# Design Observations & Future Improvements
+# Design Observations & Future Improvements : 1 day remaining
 - The current presentation flow feels closer to a tutorial sequence than a production-ready gameplay experience.
 - Some Signals overlap with Cinemachine Track functionality, creating redundancy and additional visual clutter in the Timeline.
 - The overall Timeline structure in this project could be simplified and organized further to improve maintainability.